everestial/vcfparser/docs/record_parser.rst

 Tutorial on record parser
 =========================

-Advanced Tutorial on vcf parser module showing most of the functions.
+Advanced tutorial on vcf parser module showing most of the functions.

 Let's first import ``VcfParser`` module and instantiate an vcf object by passing vcf file as an argument.